openziti/ziti-doc/docusaurus/docs/reference/config-types/host.v2.md

 The `host.v2` configuration type defines how edge routers or tunnelers can make outgoing connections for associated services.
 The config type also allows specifying health checks for the service.
-An endpoint in a `host. v2` config can be specified explicitly or can be configured to use information passed through from a tunneler intercepting traffic, allowing it to forward traffic.
+An endpoint in a `host.v2` config can be specified explicitly or can be configured to use information passed through from a tunneler intercepting traffic, allowing it to forward traffic.

-The `host. v2` type allows defining multiple host endpoints.
-If only a single endpoints is required, consider using the simpler [`host. v1`](./host.v1.md) config type instead.
+The `host.v2` type allows defining multiple host endpoints.
+If only a single endpoint is required, consider using the simpler [`host.v1`](./host.v1.md) config type instead.

 ## Endpoint Configuration